Reviews Report

 Mercury vs. Travelers

 Both Mercury and Travelers insurance offer rideshare coverage for drivers and delivery workers.
 However, Travelers has more car insurance policy options and discounts than Mercury.
-Travelers offers loan/lease gap, accident forgiveness, and new car replacement coverage, all of which Mercury does not make available to customers.
-Furthermore, Travelers scored a higher average J.D.
-Power customer satisfaction score than Mercury.
+Travelers offers loan/lease gap, accident forgiveness, and new car replacement coverage (Travelers auto coverages), while Mercury generally focuses on a smaller set of add-ons.
+For satisfaction comparisons, consult the latest regional results in the J.D.
+Power U.S. Auto Insurance Study.

 Mercury vs. Geico

 Cost-conscious car owners are probably familiar with both Geico car insurance and Mercury car insurance companies.
 They both advertise cheap vehicle coverage, although Geico is available nationwide compared to Mercury, which operates in 11 states.
-Furthermore, Geico also offers more additional car insurance coverage options, including Mexico trip insurance, roadside assistance, and loan/lease gap.
+Geico also offers a wider set of options, including its DriveEasy telematics program and Mechanical Breakdown Insurance for eligible vehicles (GEICO auto), while Mercury emphasizes core coverages with optional roadside assistance, rental reimbursement and rideshare endorsements.

 Mercury vs. Auto-Owners